Hampshire Hikes & Historical Sites

 Chunks of ice are continually falling from the 60-metre-high glacier wall into the lake below with a large rumble.
 The drive is about one and a half hours with photo stops, followed by a one-hour boat trip along the southeast face of the glacier.
 The coach will then take the group to the upper parking area near the glacier lookout.
 There is a network of 3 km boardwalks including a descent close to the face, where we have free time.

-The drive from Calafate to Puerto Natales takes about 4 hrs.
+The drive from Calafate to Paine takes about 5 hrs.
 It is 2 hrs to Cancha Carrera, the Argentine border, across Patagonian steppe then another 15min to Cerro Castillo, the Chilean border.
 Border crossing shouldn’t be too time-consuming but be prepared for a wait if there is a queue.
-From the border it is another 2 hrs to our hotel.
+From the border it is another 2½ hrs to Paine National Park with the alpine views improving all the way.

 French Valley.
 This provides a superb walk right in the heart of the mountains.
 It is a long day involving a return trip on a catamaran.
 Great views of the Cuernos del Paine, the Frances glacier and over the lakes to the south of the massif.